null

 Size

-Smaller knives may be attached directly to your BCD, inflator hose, gauge hose, or stored in a pocket.
-A larger knife will likely be attached with straps to your leg and may be too large or cumbersome to be attached to your BCD.
+Smaller diveknives may be attached directly to your BCD, inflator hose, gauge hose, or stored in a pocket.
+A larger style will likely be attached with straps to your leg and may be too large or cumbersome to be attached to your scuba BCD.

-A pointed tip may be helpful for those of you who spearfish or harvest (legally of course).
+pointed tip may be helpful for those of you who spearfish or harvest (legally of course).
 Blunt tips can make a handy implement such as a screwdriver or a prying device.
+A serrated or partially serrated edge cuts through rope, monofilament, and kelp more effectively than a straight edge alone.

 Metal Type